 - The canal is an example of an early pioneering contour canal that retains many of its original features including warehouses, bridges and mileposts. - The canal's design was the work of the great canal engineer James Brindley. - The canal was vitally important in the growth of the city in the 19th and early 20th centuries. - The buildings and structures adjacent to the canal reflect the industrial and social history of Coventry and include motor factories, ribbon-weaving mills, cycle factories, chemical works and munitions factories.
-Many of these buildings are of special architectural and historic importance and are nationally significant. - The development and street layout of several areas such as at Longford has been dictated by the presence of the canal and it remains the focal point today. - The curving course of the canal adds significant visual interest and provides constantly changing vistas of the city, progressing from rural fringe via the industrial heartland to the city centre. - The canal is an important wildlife corridor and provides habitats for flora and fauna that are rarely found in the city. - The canal corridor provides a Green Infrastructure function of local and regional significance. - The canal is an important leisure resource for pleasure boats, cyclists, walkers and anglers.
+Many of these buildings are of special architectural and historic importance and are nationally significant. - The development and street layout of several areas such as at Longford has been dictated by the presence of the canal and it remains the focal point today. - The curving course of the canal adds significant visual interest and provides constantly changing vistas of the city, progressing from rural fringe via the industrial heartland to the city centre. - The canal is an important wildlife corridor and provides habitats for flora and fauna, including rare species such as water voles that are rarely found elsewhere in the city. - The canal corridor provides both a green and blue infrastructure function of local and regional significance. - The Coventry Canal Art Trail is the longest waterside art gallery in Britain. - The canal is an important leisure resource for pleasure boats, cyclists, walkers and anglers.